NSW CTP claim lawyers for car accident CTP claims in NSW

 “Threshold injury” (formerly called “minor injury”) limits how long statutory benefits are payable.
 Understand how the classification is assessed, what evidence matters, and how medical disputes are determined.

-Threshold injury guide →WPI 10% threshold
+Threshold injury NSW CTP guide →WPI 10% threshold

 Access to common law damages depends on a whole person impairment (WPI) assessment over 10%.
 Learn what WPI is, how it is assessed, and what the threshold means.